erpylko/getSMApps/README.md

 ## Features

+* Progress bar because the querying the dashboard can be slow
 * No error checking.
 Get your command line options right
 * API key can be specified via environment variable, CLI, or variable